enoskyeza/practice/README.md

 Responsive Design:

 Create a simple webpage with a navigation bar and a main content area.
 Use CSS media queries to make the layout responsive, adjusting styles for different screen sizes.

+Image Carousel:

+Create an HTML structure for an image carousel with next and previous buttons.
+Write JavaScript code to cycle through images when the buttons are clicked.